 What’s the big deal?

-Well, one problem is that they’re bad for the environment.
+Well, ignoring the fact that Ozone is not as effective as a carbon filter at reducing odors, one problem is that they’re bad for the environment.
 So much, in fact, that they’re illegal in the state of CA where I live (see: http://www.arb.ca.gov/research/indoor/o3g-list.htm).

 More importantly, ozone generators are actually bad for YOU!

 Here are just a few of the many links to research from reputable institutions all saying the same thing: Ozone generators are bad for humans!